JamesMHarmon/optima/README.md

 Optima is designed with performance as a first class concern.
 Deep Learning and especially Reinforcement Learning are known to be extremely computationally expensive.
 Some have estimated a single training run of Alpha Zero could require 500k GPU Hours costing millions of dollars in compute.
 Other similar open source projects may require around 20k GPU hours per run.
 Optima has mastered these games in less than 5k GPU hours.
 For example, achieving perfect play on a test-bed like Connect4 is done on a single consumer grade RTX 2080 TI GPU in under an hour.

 This performance is achieved through a variety of mechanisms.
-The first being that Optima supports multi-agent, this allows small networks that can act as weak learners which learn faster and are much less costly to infer than their strong learner counter parts.
+The first being that Optima supports pools of agents, this allows small networks that can act as weak learners which learn faster and are less costly to infer than their strong learner counter parts.
 Large nets acting as strong learners will not be selected until their strength has justified their inference cost.
-Second, improvements introduced by KataGo for reducing the number of inferences per game have been implemented.
+Second, improvements introduced by [KataGo][KataGo] for reducing the number of inferences per game have been implemented.
 By reducing the cost per game, the agents can play many more games to gain experience.
 There may be some further reduction through Gumbel Zero methodologies.

 ## Setup and Play

 Optima includes some pre-trained networks that allow for immediate play.
-To learn from scratch, reference the section [Self-Learn].
+To learn from scratch, reference the [Self-Learn](#self-learn) section.

 It is recommended to try running the CPU version initially due to the relative ease of setup.
 The GPU version requires some additional dependencies.

-### CPU

 ```bash
 # clone the repo